-Hello, I am a fully accredited Cognitive Behavioural Therapy (CBT) Practitioner.
+Hello, I am a fully accredited Cognitive Behavioural Therapist (CBT).
 I offer a responsive service to people experiencing difficulties with depression, anxiety, panic disorder, social anxiety, PTSD (Post Traumatic Stress Disorder), phobias, OCD (Obsessive Compulsive Disorder), worry & GAD (Generalised Anxiety Disorder) and other life stresses including those linked to work difficulties, loss and relationship issues.

 As part of the initial assessment appointment I will work with you to clarify the problems you most want to address and agree how this can be achieved.
 CBT is a structured approach which enables you to identify and challenge unhelpful thinking and beliefs which could be maintaining your low mood and anxiety.

 We might also look at behaviours which could be exacerbating your difficulties without you being fully aware.
-There are a range of strategies which can be used within CBT but the important thing is that it is totally collaborative.
-This means you as the client will be an active participant in achieving change for yourself rather than passively receiving treatment.
+There are a range of strategies, which can be used within CBT but the important thing is that it is totally collaborative.
+This means you as the client will be an active participant in achieving change for yourself.
 In this sense you will understand how the process is helping you step by step and are more likely to gain lasting benefit.

 I have worked as part of an IAPT (Improving Access to Psychological Therapies) service since 2008.
 Prior to this I had many years working within mental health services including a period as a clinical team leader.

 CBT is an evidence based and time limited therapy in terms of the number of appointments required.
-I am able to see clients at a clinic in Dorchester and home visits can be negotiated if there is a particular need.
-Sessions would normally last for an hour and would normally be arranged on a weekly basis.
+During the pandemic I have been working with clients online but am now able to offer some face-to-face appointments in Dorchester.
+Sessions would normally last for an hour and would usually be arranged on a weekly basis.
 In some instances longer appointments may be required.

 I am able to send clients an email summary after each session to help clarify the main points of the therapy content and for us to refer to at our next appointment.